Hacienda HealthCare sexual abuse case: Pregnancy and birth

 The victim became pregnant in 2018 while under full-time care at the Hacienda HealthCare facility.
-Remarkably, the woman's pregnancy had gone completely unnoticed by healthcare facility staff until she gave birth on December 29, 2018.
+The woman's pregnancy had gone completely unnoticed by healthcare facility staff until she gave birth on December 29, 2018.
 Instead, facility staff had treated her for constipation and weight gain, and even reduced her caloric intake.

 The woman gave birth to a baby boy on the afternoon of December 29, 2018 without any major complications.
 However, immediately after facility staff had attended to the birth, the newborn baby was not breathing and had to be resuscitated.
 The newborn may grow up to have developmental problems, as the mother was on many different types of medications such as phenobarbital and had not received any pregnancy-related care.

 Investigation

 On December 29, Hacienda HealthCare staff promptly called 911 when they discovered that the woman had given birth.
 An investigation was promptly launched, with DNA samples taken from all male nurses at the Hacienda HealthCare facility.
 On January 22, 2019, the DNA results of the newborn baby were matched with Nathan Sutherland's DNA, who was then arrested that same day.
 Sutherland then voluntarily gave up his nursing license on January 24, following his arrest.

-According one gynecologist there was "no doubt" that the victim had experienced pain, and that the lack of monitoring during the woman's pregnancy and childbirth could have easily resulted in fetal death.
+According to one gynecologist there was "no doubt" that the victim had experienced pain, and that the lack of monitoring during the woman's pregnancy and childbirth could have easily resulted in fetal death.
 However, it is difficult to determine whether the victim had in fact been pregnant multiple times.